zheng2718/MADS-Capstone---ML-for-e-Commerce-Predictive-Analytics-and-Business-Improvement/README.md

-realtime_dreamer
+<h1>realtime_dreamer</h1>
 ==============================
 <img width="1391" alt="Screen Shot 2565-08-19 at 23 56 15" src="https://user-images.githubusercontent.com/100912986/185674568-bfac3364-6555-4d8c-88c0-79101a23269e.png">

 This Realtime Dreamer project is to use real Ecommerce data to perform NLP for Vietnamese language and machine learning tasks in order to settle a real-world business challenge of a company in Vietnam.
 We split our project into four tasks:

+The full report,please visit our blog post :https://madsrealtimedreamer.wordpress.com/

-1. Customer Reviews Type classification
+<h2>1.
+Customer Reviews Type classification</h2>

 Our  goal is to build a NLP model to predict the review classes using the Product_reviews_dataset.xlsx.
 The data collection process was completed by the customer service team of a company, who manually collected this data from the E-commerce platform.
 They recorded the review sentences (in Vietnamese) and the true rating score, along with labeling the type of the review manually